Ben Stevenson (water polo)

-Benjamin Dutch "Ben" Stevenson (born March 16, 1995) is an American water polo player.
+Benjamin Dutch Stevenson (born March 16, 1995) is an American water polo player.
 He was a part of Team USA at the 2018 FINA World Cup, where the team finished in sixth place.
 Stevenson plays Attacker.
 He is also a graduate of University of the Pacific.
 He competed in the 2020 Summer Olympics.

 Early life

 Benjamin Dutch Stevenson was born on March 16, 1995, in Reno, Nevada.
 He is the son of Marshall and Paige Stevenson.
 Stevenson attended Reno High School in Reno, Nevada and Coronado High School in Henderson, Nevada.

 College career

 Stevenson attended university at University of the Pacific and graduated in 2017 with a degree in business.
 He was teammates with Balázs Erdélyi and Alex Obert.

 2013 Freshman

 On September 7 at Chris Kjeldsen Pool, in a 19–7 win over the Santa Clara Broncos, Stevenson scored his first goal in his first regular season game.
 In 28 games Stevenson scored 15 goals.
 He recorded two multi-goal games in the MPSF Semi-finals against USC and Navy.